 - Optionally, Train Tech lighting effect controller(s)

-Picture of house lighting on the Miniatur Wunderland Hamburg model railway.Disclaimer: Some links on this page will take you to Amazon through which you can buy the products mentioned.
-These links are made under the Amazon affiliate scheme which means that although the price to you doesn't change I get commission on the orders you place.
-Please see the disclaimer for more details.
+Picture of house lighting on the Miniatur Wunderland Hamburg model railway.Affiliate notice: If you plan to buy the products on this page or similiar, please use the links here.
+These will take you to carefully selected businesses, including Hornby, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy products mentioned.
+These links are made under their affiliate schemes which means that although the price to you does not change I receive a small commission on the orders you place which helps me maintain this site and allows me to create more articles like this.
+Please see my disclaimer for more information.
+Thank you for your support, Andy.